Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 13. Kitchen Play

-Fill the kitchen sink with water, food colouring and soap and let your child stand on a chair and play with whatever he can find in the kitchen.
+Fill the kitchen sink with water, food colouring and soap and let your children stand on a chair and play with whatever they can find in the kitchen.

 14. Water Balloons

 Play with balloons filled with water.
 You could either be brave and throw them at each other on a warm day, or draw a mark with chalk outside and aim and throw the balloons, seeing whose balloon hits nearest to the mark.

 The simple activity of gardening is a great way to keep entertained and learn whilst at it.

 Let your children take care of the plants with a hosepipe and watering can.